On the classification of finite GK-dimensional pre-Nichols algebras and quasi-quantum groups: introduction

 \section{introduction}

-This is a contribution to the structure theory of quasi-quantum group over finite abelian groups with finite Gelfand-Kirillov dimension (GKdim for short).
-By a quasi-version of the lifting method \cite{AS1}, we will mainly focus on finite GK-dimensional pre-Nichols algebras of twisted Yetter-Drinfeld modules over finite abelian groups.
+This work contributes to the classification of infinite-dimensional pointed coquasi-Hopf algebras of finite Gelfand-Kirillov dimension (abbreviated as GKdim), along with their corresponding pre-Nichols algebras.
 Throughout, we work over an algebraically closed field $\k$ of characteristic zero.

-After Drinfeld \cite{Dr} delivered his plenary lecture entitled ``quantum groups" at the ICM in 1986, pointed Hopf algebras became an active research topic as quantum groups provided abundant examples for such algebraic structures.
-In \cite{L}, Lusztig first systematically constructed finite-dimensional pointed Hopf algebras from simple Lie algebras.
-A few years later, Andruskiewitsch and Schneider \cite{AS1} introduced the so called lifting method to classify finite-dimensional pointed Hopf algebras.
-This has led to great success in the past two decades, see \cite{AS2, A2,A3,H4, HMV,HV1,HV2} for instance.
-In particular, Heckenberger \cite{H0} established the theory of Weyl groupoids and arithmetic root sysytems, which has already become an essential tool in the classification of pointed Hopf algebras.

-In \cite{R98}, Rosso proposed to classify Hopf algebras with reasonable growth conditions.
-Pursuing this line, Andruskiewitsch, Angiono and Heckenberger \cite{AAH, AAH2,AS3,A16} initiated the classification of finite GK-dimensional pointed Hopf algebras over abelian groups.
-The crucial step is to classify finite GK-dimensional pre-Nichols algebras in the Yetter-Drinfeld category $_{\k G}^{\k G} {\mathcal{YD}}$, where $G$ is an abelian group.
-They also conjectured that arithmetic root systems play a pivotal role in the classification of such algebras, see \cite[Conjecture 1.3.3]{AAH}.
-Later on, this conjecture was confirmed by Angiono and Garc\'ia Iglesias \cite{AI22}.
-They proved that a Nichols algebra of diagonal type is finite GK-dimensional if and only if its root system is an arithmetic root system.
-Based on this result, Angiono and Campagnolo \cite{AC24} classified finite GK-dimensional graded pre-Nichols algebras of diagonal type under a mild condition.

-The study of pointed coquasi-Hopf algebras, or dually basic quasi-Hopf algebras, is motivated by the theory of pointed tensor categories \cite{EGNO}.
-In \cite{EG1,EG2,EG3, G}, Etingof and Gelaki started the classification of finite-dimensional basic quasi-Hopf algebras.
-Angiono \cite{A1} classified finite-dimensional basic quasi-Hopf algebras over cyclic groups with orders not divided by small prime numbers.
-In \cite{HLY, HLY15}, Huang, Liu and Ye presented a classification of finite-dimensional basic quasi-Hopf algebras via representation type.
-In a series of works \cite{HLYY,HLYY2,HLYY3,HYZ}, the author of the present paper and his collaborators classified finite-dimensional coradically graded pointed coquasi-Hopf algebras over abelian groups, and partially proved a generation conjecture \cite[Conjecture 5.11.10]{EGNO} of pointed finite tensor categories.
-However, until now there are barely any classification results of infinite-dimensional pointed coquasi-Hopf algebras which are not Hopf algebras.